RugbyFootballHistory.com

 S. Lawrence (Bridgend) D.J.
 MacMyn (London Scottish)

-1926 - British Police Rugby founded, when a semi-official body known as the Police Rugby Union arranged a few matches during the course of several seasons.
-This picked up very quickly with Police Union Rugby sides playing against English Counties like Devon and Cornwall.
+British Police Rugby founded, when a semi-official body known as the Police Rugby Union arranged a few matches during the course of several seasons starting with the civil service.
+This picked up very quickly with Police Rugby Union sides playing against English Counties like Devon and Cornwall.
 Records show that a British Police team toured the West Country and Cornwall as early as 1932.
 This led on to fixtures with such famous clubs as Pontypool in 1934 and Llanelli in 1937.

 First important 7-a-side tournament organized at Twickenham (in aid of Middlesex hospital).
 Won by Harlequins.

-1927 - Captain H.B.T.
-Wakelam was the first to broadcast a commentary on a Rugby International, the match in question being England v.
+Captain H.B.T.
+Wakelam was the first to broadcast a commentary on a Rugby International for the BBC, the match in question being England v.
 Wales in 1927.
 He became one of the team of all-round commentators, covering not just rugby, boxing, cricket and tennis, but also other things entirely, such as Tidworth Tattoo.
 His speciality was always rugby, however.
+England won the game 11-9.

 Top added above old East Stand at Twickenham which brings the stand's capacity to 12,000.